StefanTheCode/website/posts/how-to-use-chatgpt-in-csharp-application.md

 ### Step #1
 ### Add OpenAI NuGet
 <br>

+##### In this step, adding the OpenAI NuGet package is crucial for connecting your C# application to ChatGPT.
+It's a simple yet essential part of integrating AI in .NET.

 ##### To integrate ChatGPT, the initial step involves installing the OpenAI C# SDK.
 This can be accomplished by executing the following command in the Package Manager Console using the NuGet package manager: